vanhoangkha/Networking-fundamentals/Day36_Extended_Access_Control_Lists.md

 `R1(config-ext-nacl)# deny icmp host 172.16.1.1 192.168.0.0 0.0.0.255`

-MATCHING THE TCP /  UDP Cổng NUMBERS
+MATCHING THE TCP /  UDP Port NUMBERS

-- When matching TCP / UDP, you can optionally specify the SOURCE and/or DESTINATION Cổng NUMBERS to match
+- When matching TCP / UDP, you can optionally specify the SOURCE and/or DESTINATION Port NUMBERS to match

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c059d148-b685-49b2-81e0-518a6d66c25b)